osg-htc/user-documentation/documentation/support_and_training/training/ospool_for_education.md

       <br>
       - with more than 50 participants
       <br>
+      - would like jobs to access the full capacity of the OSPool
       - would like to submit jobs using a notebook or classic terminal interface
     </td>
   </tr>